mbaumer/us_hep_funding/docs/_states/AL.md

 [Back to top](#top)
 ## AL-02 -- Rep. Martha Roby (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AL-02)
 ### Committees
-Martha Roby is the #2 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science
+Martha Roby is the #2 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science

-Martha Roby is the #16 Democrat on the House Committee on Appropriations
+Martha Roby is the #16 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```